 we never planned to take,

-but through your suprising wisdom
+but through your surprising wisdom

 discovered we were on